Diffuse Hard X-ray Emission in Starburst Galaxies as Synchrotron from Very High Energy Electrons: Modelling Assumptions

-with $t_{\rm diff} (3\ \GeV)$ ranging from $1\ \Myr$ to $\infty$ (in the Milky Way, $t_{\rm diff} (3\ \GeV) \approx 30\ \Myr$; \citealt{Connell98,Webber03}).
+The power law dependence of the diffusion escape time is not precisely known, even for the Milky Way.
+By interpreting local CR nuclei data with CR propagation models, \citet{DiBernardo10} showed that the diffusion escape time in the Milky Way has a $E^{-0.3}$ to $E^{-0.6}$ dependence.
+By comparing the diffusion lengths of CR electrons and protons of different energies, as traced by radio and $\gamma$-rays, \citet{Murphy12} found that the diffusion constant has a $\sim E^{-0.75}$ form in the super star cluster 30 Doradus, but with a smaller value at GeV energies than in the Milky Way disk.
+Meanwhile, \citet{Abramowski12} could only place small upper limits on the diffusion constant for 30 TeV protons in the starburst NGC 253 from the lack of an observed spectal break.
 Different energy dependences would alter the CR proton population at TeV energies, and we naturally expect more secondary and pair $e^{\pm}$ (and their accompanying synchrotron X-rays) if there is a weaker energy dependence in $t_{\rm diff}$ than in equation~\ref{eqn:tDiff}.
 However, the TeV $\gamma$-ray luminosity will also be different, so in starbursts with a TeV $\gamma$-ray luminosity constraint, the allowed parameter space would change.
 This would weaken the effect of different energy dependence in $t_{\rm diff}$, since there is a shorter ``lever arm'' between the population traced by TeV $\gamma$-rays ($\sim 10 - 100$ TeV protons for 1 - 10 TeV $\gamma$-rays) and synchrotron X-rays ($\sim 100 - 1000$ TeV protons).
 For $E^{-0.3}$ energy dependence (the weakest usually expected), the diffusion time is greater than 300 kyr at PeV energies as long as $t_{\rm diff} (3\ \GeV) \ga 10\ \Myr$, meaning that advection (and any pionic losses) will be more important than diffusive escape (see equation~\ref{eqn:tWind}).
 Thus, relatively slow diffusive escape with a $E^{-0.3}$ energy dependence is equivalent to no diffusive escape at all ($t_{\rm diff} (3\ \GeV) \to \infty$).
 In addition, in models where primary electrons dominate the synchrotron X-ray flux (the Galactic Center and low $B$ models of other starbursts), diffusive escape will have little effect, since the synchrotron cooling time is so short at these energies (equation~\ref{eqn:tSynch}).

 Advective escape times are more well known; a wind with a speed of a few hundred kilometers per second will carry a CR out of the starburst in a few hundred kyr (eq~\ref{eqn:tWind}).
 Our models of NGC 253, M82, and Arp 220 assume that $v_{\rm wind} = 300\ \kms$.
 We use a wind speed of $600\ \kms$ for the Galactic Center models, as \citet{Crocker11} infers for the Galactic Center region.